 Facial nerve damage – Uncommonly there is some stretching or damage to the facial nerve.
 This causes some weakness of the muscles that move your face.
 This is generally temporary and recovers by itself.
 Very rarely this may be permanent.

-Get a neck and face lift in Melbourne
+Get a face lift in Melbourne